Search String

 Wow, 100 citations!
 You really did your "research", man.
 But did you think for yourself even once?
 Did you live this or is all your info regurgitated?

 Also, why are you slaving away for Wikipedia when you could be writing articles in your own style on your own site?
 And why are you writing about non-lived history; much of this is simply none of your business!
 You weren't there, you didn't play the games when they came out.
-And that is why your commentary comes off as fake and forced.
+If you were and did, your commentary would not come off as fake and forced.

-The Wikipedia article does not separate computer game history from console game history.
+The Wikipedia article in question does not separate computer game history from console game history.
 Instead, it lumps together both computer and console game history under "video game history".

 But computer games are not video games: they are correctly referred to as computer games, PC games or microcomputer games (e.g., Amiga games).
 Video games are console games.